 What medical practice guidelines are there relative to COVID-19?

-The CDC has also published Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19) for clinicians caring for patients with confirmed infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes coronavirus disease 2019 (COVID-19).
-CDC will update this interim guidance as more information becomes available.
+The CDC has also published Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19) for clinicians caring for patients with confirmed infection with SARS-CoV-2, the virus that causes COVID-19.
+This guidance covers clinical presentation, testing, diagnosis, and clinical management and treatment, among other topics.
+CDC updates this interim guidance when more information becomes available.

 Several COVID-19 research initiatives leverage NHLBI-supported clinical trial networks and research study cohorts that existed before the COVID-19 pandemic started.

 The Collaborating Network of Networks for Evaluating COVID-19 and Therapeutic Strategies (CONNECTS) builds on our existing clinical research networks to better understand the risk of severe illness from COVID-19 and to identify therapies that will slow or halt the disease progression and speed recovery.

 As a result of these efforts, a number of clinical trials and observational studies are underway, or have been completed, including:

 - The Colchicine Coronavirus SARS-CoV-2 (COLCORONA) trial is evaluating the gout drug colchicine to see whether it limits inflammation in the heart and lungs in patients with COVID-19.
 Early findings showed that colchicine might reduce the risk of death or hospitalization compared to patients given a placebo.